 California Valley LPC Co-Chairs: McKenna Zoucha, Taylor Bentley

-Two Local Programming Councils are each charged with organizing events in a broad range of locations where CAHL members live or work.
+In 2024, we’re adding to our Local Programming Councils, each of which is charged with organizing events in a broad range of locations where CAHL members live or work.
 Events include virtual and in person networking events, qualifying educational events and face to face events.
-LPC Chapter collaborates with and supports other committees within the organization to execute successful events in the Valley and Coastal region.
+Local Programming Councils collaborate with and supports other committees within the organization to execute successful events in the Valley, Coastal and Greater East Bay regions.

 Chair: Liz DeForest